 - Try to think objectively, asking: How will this be perceived?
 How will the change be rolled out?
 How much of a departure is this from our previous branding?
 And, have we tested the impact this will have on the relationship with our customers?

 - Keep up-to-date: Always stay on top of any forthcoming disruptive trends that may come to the marketplace.
-And when it comes to adapting or incorporating these, always take the time to test and trial; remembering that a change in branding is very costly and difficult to course-correct from.
+And when it comes to adopting or incorporating these, always take the time to test and trial; remembering that a change in branding is very costly and difficult to course-correct from.

 4. Understand your customer journey

 Gaining an appreciation of your customer’s experience with your product or service is commonly overlooked but always essential.
 This can involve choosing to deploy dedicated UX research, conducting informal site reviews or train members of staff in key design principles.